Dylan-DPC-zz/guzzle-client/README.md

 The `asJson()` method will send the data using `json` key in the Guzzle request.
 (You can use `asFormParams()` to send the request as form params).

 # Versioning
 This package follows [semver](http://semver.org/).
-The new features introduced & any breaking changes created in major releases will be mentioned in [releases](https://github.com/Dylan-DPC/guzzle-client/releases).
+Features introduced & any breaking changes created in major releases are mentioned in [releases](https://github.com/Dylan-DPC/guzzle-client/releases).

 # Support
 This package is created as a basic wrapper for Guzzle based on what I needed in a few projects.
 If you need any other features of Guzzle, you can create a issue  here or send a PR to master branch.